Tuesday, February 26, 2008

 There is in this no question of mere belief; it is the analysis arrived at by certain philosophers....
 From "The Aim of Raja Yoga."
 Selections, pp. 79-80.

 To conclude this section, while the language of "replication" and "verification" may be out of place as far as the description of the yogic process is concerned, and while it is unlikely that the contents of the Yoga, Samkhya and Vedanta systems were developed as a result of mere yogic perception (yogi-pratyaksha), a certain "concordance of vision" can be said to obtain between the founders of Yoga and Vedanta, on the one hand, and the followers of these paths on the other.
 But this "vision" is not like the perception of a given empirical reality passively absorbed through the senses (if such a thing even exists); nor is it something acquired through the application of a neutral open-ended enquiry.
-Rather, it involves the development of a certain kind of "seeing," an understanding of oneself and the world in accordance with a particular teaching.
+Rather, it involves the development of a certain kind of "seeing" that involves understanding of oneself and one's place in the world in accordance with a particular teaching.
 In this sense, it is more like the active incorporation of a perspective, a change of view that allows the practitioners of these traditions to understand and comport themselves in a particular, and hopefully more liberating, way.